Andres-Val-JS/curriculum/README.md

 # curriculum
-Este proyecto es para mostrar mi hoja de vida
+Este proyecto es para mostrar mi hoja de vida/ This project is to showcase my resume or CV